 - In case of an occasion (birthday, anniversary), add that personal touch.
 People often remember the person that spoke to them.
 Make that 30 second call.
 If the person misses it, that’s fine – they know you remembered them.

 - Don’t get overwhelmed by data, when you switch it on.
-There are many of those messages that maybe of absolutely no use to you – learn to prioritise.
+There are many of those messages that maybe of absolutely no use to you – learn to prioritize.
 In some time, you will know who is to be answered at what priority.

 - Avoid downloading every media – image, video that comes your way.
 It may not be relevant to you and unnecessarily will take up phone space.
 In settings there will be an option that will help you do this